 Another really important way to become a better CEO is to understand the answer to the question “Is this important?”
 A CEO’s job is, is just taken up with many, many, many things that are happening in the company, many challenges, um, maybe even many opportunities, many people, many perspectives, and it can be overwhelming.
 The critical question to become a better & successful CEO is when presented with information, is to ask ‘is this important’?
 ‘Is it important now’?
 ‘Is it important ever related to all the other things we have on the plate’?

-This brings me to the last point about how to become a better CEO.
+This brings me to the last point about how to become a great CEO.
 And that is prioritization.
 It sounds simple on the surface, but it’s actually extremely difficult to do well.
 One CEO put down a list of all their priorities.
 There were 17 priorities.
 These were all important to them.
 The priorities were important to the growth of the company, and they wanted to do them all badly, but they realized they had to give up 13 or 14 of those priorities.
 At least in the next 90 days, they could only focus on three or four at the most.
 And that was painful.
 It was painful to say, here are things that they really want to do, but they have to put them aside.

 When putting great ideas aside, use the concept of a parking lot.
 You’re just going to put them over here in the parking lot.
 Next quarter, you’re going to take a look at the parking lot and ask yourself, do any of these make the priority list?
 Because a company and an individual can really only focus on a small number of goals, and that prioritization becomes absolutely critical.